Here we’ll discuss some safety precautions while riding a motorcycle on public roads, and what to do if you were injured by a negligent driver.

 A large percentage of motorcycle riders do not receive the fair compensation they deserve after a crash.
 Unfortunately, there is an ongoing bias across the United States against motorcycle riders.
 They are deemed to be reckless by nature, thus, by default responsible for their accidents.
 And insurance companies take advantage of this unfair attitude to offer accident victims very low settlement amounts or even deny their claims.

 For this reason, you should not discuss anything with an adjuster.
 They are skilled at twisting your words into self-incriminating statements.
 Just tell them that your Arlington motorcycle accident attorney will be in contact with them shortly to file your claim.

 4. Hire an Experienced Arlington Motorcycle Accident Attorney

-At Kelly & Associates, we fight to seek justice for all motor vehicle accident victims.
+At Michael Kelly, we fight to seek justice for all motor vehicle accident victims.
 If you were injured while riding your motorcycle by a negligent driver, we will make sure that you receive the fair compensation you deserve.